protono/hello-algo/algos.md

 4. accessing a node

-Accessing nodes in a linked list is less efficient.
+**Accessing nodes in a linked list is less efficient**.
 As mentioned in the previous section, we can access any element in the array in $O(1)$ time.
 For the linked list it is not the case.
 The program needs to start from the head node and traverse backwards one by one until the target node is found.
 That is to say, to visit the $ith$ node of the linked list it needs to cycle $i-1$ rounds, and the time complexity is $O(n)$.

 ```zig
 // accessing the node at index in the linked list